binwiederhier/ntfy/README.md

 ## Contributing
 I welcome any and all contributions.
 Just create a PR or an issue.
 To contribute code, check out the [build instructions](https://ntfy.sh/docs/develop/) for the server and the Android app.

-Or, if you'd like to help translate ntfy into your language, you can start immediately in [Hosted Weblate](https://hosted.weblate.org/projects/ntfy/).
+Or, if you'd like to help translate 🇩🇪 🇺🇸 🇧🇬, you can start immediately in [Hosted Weblate](https://hosted.weblate.org/projects/ntfy/).

 ## Contact me